2019 Stockholm Open

 The 2019 Stockholm Open (also known as the Intrum Stockholm Open for sponsorship purposes) was a professional men's tennis tournament played on indoor hard courts.
 It was the 51st edition of the tournament, and part of the ATP Tour 250 series of the 2019 ATP Tour.
-It took place at the Kungliga tennishallen in Stockholm, Sweden from 14 to 20 October 2019.
+It took place at the Kungliga tennishallen in Stockholm, Sweden from 14 October until 20 October 2019.
 Fourth-seeded Denis Shapovalov won the singles title.